syncfusion-content/wpf-docs/wpf/Charts/SeriesTypes/Stacking.md

 ![WPF Stacked Bar Chart](Series_images/wpf-stacked-bar-chart.png)

-N> You can explore our [WPF Stacked Bar Chart](https://www.syncfusion.com/wpf-controls/charts/wpf-stacked-bar-chart) feature tour page for its groundbreaking features.You can also explore our [WPF Stacked Bar Chart example](https://github.com/syncfusion/wpf-demos/blob/master/chart/Views/Stacked%20Charts/StackingBarChart.xaml) to know how to displays multiple series of data as stacked bars.
+N> You can explore our [WPF Stacked Bar Chart](https://www.syncfusion.com/wpf-controls/charts/wpf-stacked-bar-chart) feature tour page for its groundbreaking features.
+You can also explore our [WPF Stacked Bar Chart example](https://github.com/syncfusion/wpf-demos/blob/master/chart/Views/Stacked%20Charts/StackingBarChart.xaml) to know how to displays multiple series of data as stacked bars.

 ## Stacked Bar100 Chart